ooseni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. This creates a script that changes the owner of the file hello to the user betty.

 4. This creates a script that creates an empty file called hello.

+5. This creates a script that adds execute permission to the owner of the file hello.